Makes 4-6 Servings

 This recipe is courtesy of Dr. Weil’s cookbook: True Food: Seasonal, Sustainable, Simple, Pure.

-A True Food Kitchen exclusive!
 When it’s tomato season, double or triple this recipe and keep this condiment on hand to add to salads, sandwiches, or pastas.
 We like an array of different, colorful tomatoes – from large ones and heirlooms to grape and cherry – but if you can only find red ones, that’s fine.
+A True Food Kitchen recipe.

 Food as Medicine